two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 See the [WebSocket Auth Strategy](#websocket-auth-strategy) section for more information.

 :::warning
-In Serverless environments that supported WebSocket APIs, only the `authMessage` strategy is supported.
+In Serverless environments that support WebSocket APIs, only the `authMessage` strategy is supported.
 This is because custom WebSocket status codes are not supported by Serverless WebSocket API offerings.
 :::